Symbol1/BlueWaters-RM64/process.md

 How many pivots lies in the `rm(r, 6)` region for each r?
 And how does the pattern of the pivots behave?

-Note that there is an easy way to represent the pivot pattern.
+Note that there is an easy way to represent the pivot-pattern.
 Simply write a binary number `11100101000` to represent the case where the first three columns have pivots, but not the next two, yet the next is a pivot, followed by a non-pivot, etc.

-Therefore, the pivot-signature polynomial can be encoded by a file with many lines, each line containing a monomial (i.e., pivot pattern) and the associated coefficient (i.e., multiplicity).
+Therefore, the pivot-signature polynomial can be encoded by a file with many lines, each line containing a monomial (i.e., pivot-pattern) and the associated coefficient (i.e., multiplicity).
-For example,
+For example:

 ```text
 fff0ff0001400000         26dd8000